Flower Shops

 "Flower Shops" is a song by American country music artist Ernest featuring country music singer Morgan Wallen.
-It was released on December 31, 2021 as the lead single from Ernest's second studio album Flower Shops (The Album).
+It was released on December 31, 2021, as the lead single from Ernest's second studio album Flower Shops (The Album).
 The song was written by Ben Burgess, Ernest and Mark Holman, and produced by Joey Moi.
 It also marks the two artists' first collaboration.

 Promotion

 In late December 2021, Wallen posted a teaser photo on Instagram of he and Ernest sitting on stools and holding guitars, captioning it "Flower Shops open at Midnight tonight".

 Content

 Ernest said in a press release that he created the song with Ben Burgess and Mark Holman, and explained that the song was inspired by country music singer "George Jones's sad country songs".
 He said: "I didn't have a hard time going there because I know damn well what it's like to run out of apologies, and though flowers aren't ever going to fix it, it's just about all you can do sometimes".
 Carena Liptak of Taste of Country wrote that the song tells the story of a "love that's lost and never coming back — a classic country storyline".

 The song is in the key of G major with a 6/8 time signature.
-It has a "shuffle" tempo of approximately 44 beats per minute, and the verses are mainly based around the chord pattern G-Am-D/F-D7.
+It has a "shuffle" tempo of approximately 44 beats per minute, and the verses are mainly based around the chord pattern G–Am–D/F–D^{7}.